vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

           * Mount only in “CSI volume driver” container at `/var/lib/kubelet/`
           * Ensure [bi-directional mount propagation](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) is enabled, so that any mounts setup inside this container are propagated back to the host machine.
         * `hostpath` volume
-          * Expose `/var/lib/kubelet/plugins/csi/sockets/kubeletproxy.sock` from the host.
+          * Expose `/var/lib/kubelet/plugins/csi/sockets/[driverName]/kubeletproxy.sock` from the host as `hostPath.type = "DirectoryOrCreate"`.
           * Mount only in “CSI volume driver” container at `/var/lib/csi/sockets/kubeletproxy.sock`
           * This is the primary means of communication between Kubelet and the “CSI volume driver” container (gRPC over UDS).
+  * Have cluster admins deploy the above `StatefulSet` and `DaemonSet` to aded support for the storage system in their Kubernetes cluster.

-Alternatively, one could simplify deployment by deploying all components (including external-provisioner and external-attacher) in the same pod (DaemonSet).
-However, this would consume more resources, and require a leader election protocol (likely https://github.com/kubernetes/contrib/tree/master/election) in the external-provisioner and external-attacher components.
+Alternatively, deployment could be simplified by having all components (including external-provisioner and external-attacher) in the same pod (DaemonSet).
+Doing so, however, would consume more resources, and require a leader election protocol (likely https://github.com/kubernetes/contrib/tree/master/election) in the `external-provisioner` and `external-attacher` components.

 ### Example Walkthrough